-To fulfill this expanded role, LHINs need an organizational structure that will provide strong, integrated leadership and ensure continuity of care for home care clients through the seamless incorporation of the Community Care Access Centres (CCACs).
-In this regard, planning is ongoing in the North West LHIN to ensure the successful transfer of the service management and delivery of Home and Community Care from the North West Community Care Access Centre to the North West LHIN.
+To fulfill this expanded role, LHINs need an organizational structure that will provide strong, integrated leadership and ensure continuity of care for home care clients through the seamless incorporation of the Community Care Access Centres (CCACs), a process which was completed in the North West LHIN on June 21, 2017, with the successful transfer of the service management and delivery of Home and Community Care from the North West Community Care Access Centre to the North West LHIN.

-A primary goal of this transition is to ensure continuity of care for patients and their families.
-No disruption of services should occur at the time of the transition of CCAC operations to the LHIN.
+A primary goal of this transition was to ensure continuity of care for patients and their families.
+No disruption of services occurred at the time of the transition of CCAC operations to the LHIN.

 As part of the transition, new organizational structures and integrating management structures at the North West LHIN and the North West Community Care Access Centre were approved by the Ministry of Health and Long-term Care in January, 2017.

 The North West LHIN’s is pleased to share its new organizational structure with positions reporting directly to the CEO (five Vice Presidents and a Director).
-The foundation of this strengthened organizational structure will be in place at transition, when the transfer of North West CCAC staff into the North West LHIN takes effect.
+The foundation of this strengthened organizational structure is now in place following transition, with the transfer of North West CCAC staff into the North West LHIN.
 The integrated structure reflects the commitment to improve integration, planning, access and accountability.